TammyTheAnalyst/Predicting-Cosmetic-Sales-Growth-with-AI-Adoption/README.md

-# 💄📈 AI-Powered Sales Forecasting in the Cosmetics Industry
+# 💄📈 AI-Powered Sales Forecasting for Cosmetics

 ---